 There isn’t a place in Tuscany that is not lush, aromatic and lovely.
 Here are four areas visitors should definitely see:

 Although small in size, Florence is a giant to be included on luxury travelers’ “must-see” lists.
-Better yet, setting down vacation roots in the stunning Villa Ingrid would be ideal.
+Better yet, setting down vacation roots in the stunning Villa Machiavelli would be ideal.
 This 15th century home – restored to its former magnificence – has all the modern conveniences, yet retains its charm from centuries ago.
 Luxury travelers will be in the midst of acres of lush vineyards and fragrant olive groves.
-With room for up to 20 guests, Villa Ingrid offers both indoor and outdoor pools, an indoor Jacuzzi, private elevator, sauna, hammam, a library and a well-appointed gym.
+With room for up to 20 guests, Villa Machiavelli offers both indoor and outdoor pools, an indoor Jacuzzi, private elevator, sauna, hammam, a library and a well-appointed gym.
 It also has a helipad for easy access.
 Add to this, wondrous views of the famed Duomo Square and the Santa Maria del Fiore Cathedral.

 This little port town serves up some of the best seafood anywhere in Tuscany, particularly the delicious Cacciucco – Tuscan seafood stew.
 “New Venice” is the nicest part of Livorno and has many stellar eateries to keep hungry travelers happy.

 The prettiest part of the town lies between the sea and the New Fortress.
 New Venice is full of small picturesque canals built in the 17th century using Venetian methods of reclaiming land from the sea.

 This scenic hilltop town in the Val D’Orcia, is well-known for its Brunello red wine.
 The town has an impressive history which a massive fortress can attest to.
 The actual approach to Montalcino is nothing short of breathtaking.
 Its medieval spires and grandiose fortress towers above the green valley.
 Its steep and narrow ancient streets and stone buildings are the ideal setting for some wine tasting and food shopping.